bschollnick/QuickBBS/docs/design documents/filetypes_design.md

-- **Auto-reload signals.** Any save or delete of a `filetypes` row — whether made through the admin, a script, or `refresh_filetypes` — runs `load_filetypes(force=True)` in whichever process performed the write, refreshing that process's in-memory dict immediately (§1.2's cache-invalidation consequence).
+- **Auto-reload signals.** Any save or delete of a `filetypes` row — whether made through the admin, a script, or `refresh_filetypes` — runs `load_filetypes(force=True)` in whichever process performed the write, refreshing that process's in-memory dict immediately (Section 1.2's cache-invalidation consequence).
 The signal fires per write, in the process that made it; it does not reach into other already-running worker processes, which keep serving their own in-memory copy until they reload it themselves or restart.